sethirajat/INFX-598-Web-Development/README.md

-# challenges
-Starter repo for the INFX 598-H challenges
+# INFX 598-H Challenges Repository

+Use this repository for all of the challenges.
+For challenges that require specific images, icons, or data files, those are supplied here.

+See the [course web site](http://faculty.washington.edu/dlsinfo/infx598h) for more information on the challenges.